bighamkt/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+# Git Status

+Code: `git status`

+Function:
+  1. Checks if any changes have been made to files in a repository.
+  2. Displays status of files as either green or red text
+    1. Red text means changes have been made but not added (done with `git add` command)
+    2. Green text means changes have been added but not commited (done with `git commit` command)